My name is Marina Pospergelis, and I am a Usability (UX/UI/CX) Researcher, UX/UI Designer working in Hong Kong.

-I will check your product to see whether you have any issues in usability, workflow, visual aesthetic, and how well does your brand stand out against competitors.
+I will check your product to see whether you have any issues in usability, workflow, visual aesthetic, and how well your brand stands out against competitors.

 As a deliverable, the full audit report will be presented with the identified issues and design recommendations and mockups.

 4. AB/MVT Testing